Confederación Nacional del Trabajo: The Second Republic

-After Lerroux's government crumbled, the 1936 elections placed the CNT at a crossroads.
-Opinions inside the organization were split among the supporters of abstentionism, those who wanted to allow the workers to choose whether or not to vote, or those directly advocating a vote for the Popular Front.
-This coalition party promised amnesty for prisoners, and part of the growth of the Front appears to have been thanks to the anarchist vote.

-The CNT held a congress in Saragossa on 1 May, ratifying the position that the union should make no pacts with any political party, despite UGT leader Largo Caballero's attempts to persuade the union to stand in unity with the UGT.
+The CNT held a congress in Saragossa on 1 May 1936, ratifying the position that the union should make no pacts with any political party, despite UGT leader Largo Caballero's attempts to persuade the union to stand in unity with the UGT.
 On 1 June, the CNT joined the UGT in declaring a strike of "building workers, mechanics, and lift operators."
 A demonstration was held, 70,000 workers strong.
 Members of the Falange attacked the strikers.
 The strikers responded by looting shops, and the police reacted by attempting to suppress the strike.
 By the beginning of July, the CNT was still fighting, while the UGT had agreed to arbitration.
 In retaliation to the attacks by the Falangists, anarchists killed three bodyguards of the Falangist leader José Antonio Primo de Rivera.
 The government then closed the CNT's centers in Madrid, and arrested David Antona and Cipriano Mera, two CNT militants.